TheodoreEhrenborg/random_stock/README.md

 The data isn't in a consistent format; there are sometimes two companies per line.
 So we use a parser combinator to correctly read the values.

-The relevant data starts on line 9259 and ends on line 14546 That's a difference of 5287, so we want 5288 lines Hence run the command
+The relevant data starts on line 9259 and ends on line 14546.
+That's a difference of 5287, so we want 5288 lines.
+Hence run the command:

 ```bash
 lake exe random_stock $( head -n 14546 data/oeic-interim-long-report.txt | tail -n 5288)